Shivanisingh710/hr-analytics-dashboard-excel/README.md

   - Location
   - Department
 - Data quality impacts accuracy of insights
-- KPI cards were not updating dynamically after connecting them to pivot table values using slicers.
+- KPI cards are not updating dynamically after connecting them to pivot table values using slicers.
 - After reopening the Excel file, KPI-linked cells started behaving like static text instead of dynamic values.

 ---